Perth’s best restaurants with a view

 Indigo Oscar

-In November 2023, Indigo Oscar will celebrate two years since opening their seaside doors and sinking a sea of new flavours into the Cottesloe coastline.
-Nestled inside the iconic Indiana Tea House Building and boasting sweeping views of the postcard-perfect destination, this beachside bar and eatery is as picturesque as it is delicious.
+Nestled inside the iconic Indiana Tea House Building and boasting sweeping views of the postcard-perfect destination, Indigo Oscar is as picturesque as it is delicious.
 The menu is built around Latin-American flavours, coupled with a beverage list fabricated for festivities.
 The dining room was also awarded a Chef Hat at the 2023 Australian Good Food Guide Awards – all the more reason to pop in to this tropical haven.
 (Alexandra Casey)

 Indigo Oscar Summer Menu